kglw-dot-net/phase1/releases/willoughbys-beach/index.md

 # Credits

-* Recorded and mixed in 2011 by Paul Maybury at a secret location, Melbourne
+* Recorded and mixed in 2011 by Paul Maybury at A Secret Location, Melbourne

 * Mastered by Joseph Carra at Crystal Mastering